luis-valdez/Learning-Journal/index.md

 ***
 ### Others
-Besides all the readings and videos I learned about other stuff thanks to my menthors, talks from Encora people, and the lightning talks from my menthors.
+Besides all the readings and videos I learned about other stuff thanks to my menthors, talks from Encora people, and the lightning talks from my fellow interns.
 Here are some of the things I learned in no particular order.

 - Scrum has a lot of meetings, called ceremonies.
 Each one of them serve different purposes.
 - Data Science is statistics in steroids.